Refresh Tokens: the missing piece in your authentication system

 What is a Refresh Token?

-4. When it expires, the app sends the refresh token.
+- When the access token expires (401 Unauthorized), the frontend sends the refresh token.

-5. If valid, the server generates a new access token (and sometimes also a new refresh token).
+- If the refresh token is valid, the server generates a new access token.

 POST /auth/login